-The objective of IFRS 17 is to ensure that an entity provides relevant information that faithfully represents those contracts which gives a basis for users of financial statements to assess the effect that insurance contracts have on the entity's financial position, financial performance and cash flows.
+The objective of IFRS 17 is to ensure that an entity provides relevant information that faithfully represents those contracts, which gives a basis for users of financial statements to assess the effect that insurance contracts have on the entity's financial position, financial performance and cash flows.
 It applies to insurance contracts issued, to all reinsurance contracts, and to investment contracts with discretionary participating features if an entity also issues insurance contracts.

 The Standard requires a current measurement model where estimates are remeasured in each reporting period.
-The general default measurement model is the 'Building Block Approach' (which is a discounted probability-weighted cash flow based model), with a simplified version of this called the 'Premium Allocation Approach' (for short term contracts with little variability).
+The general default measurement model where estimates are remeasured in each reporting period.
+The general default measurement model have block Approach' (which is a discounted probability-weighted cash flow based model), with a simplified version of this called the 'Premium Allocation Approach' (for short term contracts with little variability).
 There is also a 'Variable Fee Approach' to deal with participating business where the policyholder liability is linked to underlying items.
 This will be the predominant measurement model for the Company's business.